 Knox College encourages students who are interested in working and learning with an off-campus organization to pursue internships.
 Such internships often prove of great value for students who are preparing for careers or who intend to undertake further study in graduate or professional school.
-Interested students should contact the Center for Career and Pre-Professional Development.
+Interested students should contact the Bastian Family Career Center.

-The following list of those institutions that sponsored internships for Knox students in 2012-13, although not exhaustive, provides an idea of the range of experience covered by the internship program:
+The following list of those institutions that sponsored internships for Knox students during 2013-14, although not exhaustive, provides an idea of the range of experience covered by the internship program: